 In order to make things happen quickly, you can update, uninstall and restore drivers automatically using the best driver updater tool.

-We recommend you to use the Bit Driver updater tool that is a fast-paced solution for spotting and downloading the perfect drivers.
+We recommend you to use the Driver Easy tool that is a fast-paced solution for spotting and downloading the perfect drivers.
 Besides that, it allows you to backup the old drivers and is quite a pro at detecting all the driver-related issues and pending updates.
 On the top, it won’t test your patience.

 Manage Sound Settings Using the Taskbar